Student wellbeing support program

 In addition to meeting the standard minimum qualification requirements, a chaplain must not proselytise.

 Chaplains are to be recognised by the school community as having the skills and experience to deliver school chaplaincy and pastoral care support for school students.

 Chaplains may be from any faith.
 A title other than chaplain may be used, if the title is appropriate to the religious affiliation of the individual.

 Chaplains do not provide religious education or perform religious services or rites in their schools.

 How do schools apply?

-The application process for schools is published in School Biz 10 November 2017 - (intranet only).
+The application process for Round 2 is published in School Biz 16 March 2018.

-Applications close at 4pm on 24 November 2017.
-Schools will be informed after 8 December 2017 of the outcome of their application for funding for a student wellbeing support officer.
+Applications close on 13 April 2018.
+Schools will be informed early Term 2 the outcome of their application for funding for a student wellbeing support officer.

 Applications will be assessed against criteria that includes: